Sultan Abdul Halim Muadzam Shah Bridge: Route background

 The E28 expressway consists of the bridge and a land expressway linking the bridge to the North–South Expressway Northern Route E1, the main expressway of Peninsular Malaysia.

-The Kilometre Zero of the expressway is located at its interchange with the North–South Expressway Northern Route E1.
+The start of the expressway is located at its interchange with the North–South Expressway Northern Route E1.
 The westbound lanes towards the bridge feature a collector-express lanes system, where the collector lanes have an interchange at Exit 2801 to Bandar Cassia and Batu Kawan while the express lanes continue uninterrupted to the bridge.
 The bridge and expressway end in Batu Maung on Penang Island at the interchange with Tun Dr Lim Chong Eu Expressway.

 History

 Planning

-The idea to build a second bridge linking Seberang Perai to Penang Island was suggested in 1995 by the fourth Prime Minister of Malaysia's Tun Dr Mahathir Mohamad and the 3rd Chief Minister of Penang's Tan Sri Dr Koh Tsu Koon.
+The idea to build a second bridge linking Seberang Perai to Penang Island was suggested in 1995 by Prime Minister Mahathir Mohamad and Chief Minister of Penang Koh Tsu Koon.
 In August 2006, the Malaysian federal government unveiled a plan to build the Penang Second Bridge in the Ninth Malaysia Plan.
-On 12 November 2006, the groundbreaking ceremony for the new Penang Second Bridge was performed by the 5th Malaysian Prime Minister, Abdullah Ahmad Badawi.
+On 12 November 2006, the groundbreaking ceremony for the new Penang Second Bridge was performed by Prime Minister Abdullah Ahmad Badawi.